gonjavi/RailsFacebookApp/README.md

 ![screenshot](./fbook.png)

-The project proposed is in the link below:
+The project proposed is in the next link:
 <a href="https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project">www.theodinproject.com/final-project</a>

 ## Authors: